raphael-group/decifer/scripts/README.md

 generatestatetrees cn_states.txt > my_state_trees.txt
 ```

 Where the `cn_states.txt` is the output file mentioned above and `my_state_trees.txt` is any file name of your choosing to store the state trees.
 Then, re-run decifer using the `--statetrees my_state_trees.txt` option, specifying the state tree file you just created.
+Please note that, when generating the `cn_states.txt` with `vcf_2_decifer.py`, if the value used for `MAX_CN` is greater than 6, the `generatestatetrees` function may take a very long time.